poulti/brain-pages/docs/docker-from-compose-to-swarm.md

   docker stack rm homeassistant
   ```

-### What needs to be changed in my compose file to migrate so swarm mode?
+#### But what needs to be changed in my compose file to migrate so swarm mode?

 Docker compose reference is slightly different for swarm mode, i.e. some keywords are ignored or not working in swarm mode.